Archfx/rv32firmware/tutorial4/README.md

 ### Application code

-Now for the application side, we need to create a seperate Linker Script.
+Now for the application side, we need to create a separate Linker Script.
 For that, we can copy the same Linker script and replace `>rom` with `>APPROM`.
 ```c
 /* app.lds */
 INCLUDE memory_map.lds